FleekHQ/space-sdk/README.md

 ```

 ### 3. Sharing
-This includes operations to share your storage items with existing user (identites)
+This includes operations to share your storage items with existing user (identities)

 ```typescript
 // WIP - Coming soon!